 Repeat with the following sounds:

-“Say tool.
-Spell the word tool by writing the letters on your palm.
-Now, pick up your pen and write the word tool on your paper.”
+“Say bloom.
+Spell the word bloom by writing the letters on your palm.
+Now, pick up your pen and write the word bloom on your paper.”

 Repeat with the following words:

 room, zoom, gloom, pool, school, proof, mood, mooch, noon

 Student Workbook page 8 – Sentences

 “Listen carefully as I say a sentence, and watch as I make a dash on the board for each word in the sentence.”

 I thought that was a foolish thing to do.

 “Now, you say the sentence as you point to each dash.
 Now, you fill in each dash with each word from the sentence.
 Good.
 Now go back and read the sentence that you just wrote.”

 Repeat the above with the following sentences, but this time in the student workbook instead of the whiteboard:

 Student Workbook page 179 – Fluency Practice 1